This course aims to provide students with a critical understanding of international human rights law and practice. Topics to be covered include:

 Upon successful completion, students will have the knowledge and skills to:

-- Outline, summarise and/or synthesise a coherent and advanced knowledge of the underlying principles and significant norms of the international law of human rights;
+- Synthesise and critique the underlying principles and significant norms of the international law of human rights;?

-- Analyse critically these norms and the flawed mechanisms for their implementation;
+- Critically analyse these norms and the flawed mechanisms for their implementation;

 - Advocate effectively the progressive development of the international law of human rights;

-- Outline, summarise and/or synthesise a clear and coherent exposition of knowledge and ideas appropriately for a variety of audiences;
+- Synthesise and communicate a clear and coherent exposition of knowledge and ideas appropriately for a variety of audiences?;

 - Define, plan and conduct legal research on international human rights law with some independence.